 Understanding things from the perspective of symmetry

-The concept of symmetry can provide powerful clues when examining figures and spaces.
-For example, if a figure in a plane has the kind of symmetry in which it overlaps with the original figure no matter how it is rotated around a central point, this shows the figure is circular.
-Symmetry determines the shape of things to some extent.
-This perspective has resulted in surprising identity equations and solutions to various equations.
-The goal of our laboratory is to study structures defined by symmetry and to use this to solve specific problems.
+Symmetry provides a powerful clue when examining shapes and spaces.
+For example, if we find that a given shape in a plane is invariant by rotation, then we can conclude that it is circular.
+It means that symmetry determines the shape of things to some extent.
+Historically, this perspective has produced surprising identities and solutions of various equations.
+The goal of our laboratory is to study structures determined by symmetry and to use them to solve specific problems.

 Mathematical Society of Japan